alexbarcelo/docker-mailman3/README.md

 Be sure to read the [official documentation](http://mailman.readthedocs.org/en/release-3.0/src/mailman/docs/MTA.html#postfix).

 The **Transport maps** will be available at the `/opt/mailman/var/data/` inside the container, so it will be a good idea to set the docker to mount this folder to the host.

-Remember that those files will be updated when lists are changed, so copying it is not a good approach.
+CAUTION: The container DOES NOT run the `postmap` command.
+Generally, Mailman runs the `postmap` binary in order to update the binary form, but this has a lot of dependencies.
+The approach of this container is ignore silently --by putting a mockup `postmap` equivalent to the binary `true` which always succeeds.

+You should retrieve the plain form of the transport maps and feed them to `postmap` in order to use them.

 The connection from Postfix to Mailman is prepared to be through the LMTP protocol.
 This container uses port 8024 for LMTP and publishes